Looking After Your Lawn In Winter

 Clearing leaves and debris: This is important.
 Use a light rake or brush to keep the lawn free of leaves and debris.
 If left, they can turn the grass yellow and even kill it off by blocking the light.
 This can also contribute to moss development and weed ingress in areas where the grass has died back.
 Furthermore, the slimy, wet morass of decaying leaves can contribute to lawn disease.
 Specialist leaf sweepers and lawn vacuums are available for hire from local garden centres or DIY stores for larger lawns.

 Worm Casts: Worms are beneficial to the soil structure of a lawn and also improve the nutrient content, but their casts can be unsightly, and if rolled into ‘pancakes’, can kill the lawn below.
 Of the 27 species of worm that are native to Britain, only 3 species produce casts.
 Worm casts are best left to dry and then swept or brushed away with a stiff brush.
 However, if required, we have a treatment which will control worm casts.
-Please ask for Fact Sheet No. 20 for further details.
+Click here for more information.

 Service your mower: Service or, if necessary, replace your mower now, ready for the next growing season, and whilst the dealers are less busy.
 Always make sure that the blades are in good condition and are sharp.

 Snow Mould: This can be a problem.
-If you are concerned, please ask for Fact Sheet No. 22 for further details.
+If you are concerned, please click here for further details.